martelo11/starship-everforest-themes/README.md

 A **powerline-style Starship prompt** using the **Everforest Dark** color palette, with toggleable **Soft**, **Medium**, and **Hard** variants.

-Designed for:
-- clean visual hierarchy
-- zero empty segments
-- consistent Everforest theming
-- Nerd Font icons
+Designed for Nerd Font icons.

 This repository ships a **single `starship.toml`** with comment-based palette switching and carefully tuned module styling.